cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/cf/index.html.md

 #### <a id='services'></a> services ####

-Display service type and version for all provisioned services.
+Display information about provisioned services in the current space.

 <div class="command-doc">
   <pre class="terminal">$ cf services</pre>
   <div class="break"></div>
 </div>

-The following data is returned for each provision service:
+The following data is returned for each service:

 * name -- The name assigned to the service instance when it was created.
 * service -- The type of service, for example, "cleardb" or "rediscloud".